cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [TeachOpenCADD.][teachopencadd] Really useful set of talktorials on the use of open source cheminformatics tools for computer-aided drug design.

 [Data science.][turing]
-The Alan Turing Institute’s Introduction to Research Data Science course, including [github repo][turing-github].
+The Alan Turing Institute’s Introduction to Research Data Science course, including the associated [github repo][turing-github].

 [Molecular Software Sciences Institute.][molssi]
 Highly recommended workshops on topics including programming and molecular modelling.